syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

     }
 }
 ```

+The auto-scrolling region is limited by the [ScrollLimit](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_ScrollLimit) property of the [ScrollSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html) class.Please refer [ScrollLimit](scroll-settings#scroll-limit) page for more details about ScrollLimit.

+[OnAutoScrollChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_OnAutoScrollChange) gets triggered when the auto-scroll (scrollbars) is changed, and you can do your customization in this event.
+Please refer [OnAutoScrollChange](events#onautoscrollchange-event) page for more details about OnAutoScrollChange.

 |![AutoScroll support for node](images/Autoscroll.gif) |

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/ScrollSettings)

 ## AutoScroll Padding
 The [AutoScrollPadding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_AutoScrollPadding) is used to specify the maximum distance between the object and the diagram's edge that will trigger auto-scrolling.
 When auto-scrolling is enabled, the diagram viewport will automatically scroll in the direction of the mouse movement when the user drags a node to the edge of the viewport.
 The padding to start the auto-scrolling at the edge can be controlled by setting the AutoScrollPadding property.